tbm/homepage/pages/bio/index.md

 leading internal and open source activities.
-I currently work as a freelance consultant, providing services related to open source community management, open source foundations and governance, open source accounting tooling, and processes and business automation.
+I currently work as a freelance consultant, providing services related to open source community management, open source foundations and governance, open source accounting tooling, and process and business automation.

 Apart from spending time at the computer, I like to read, to listen to music and to travel.
 I love being in the ocean or on a beach and I have